msande231/msande231.github.io/syllabus.markdown

 - Gee et al. (2017) "The paradox of weak ties in 55 countries," Journal of Economic Behavior & Organization.
 - Rajkumar et al. (2022) "A causal test of the strength of weak ties," Science.

-Friendship paradox:
-- Feld (1991).
-"Why your friends have more friends than you do," American Journal of Sociology.
-- Ugander, Karrer, Backstrom, Marlow (2011) "The Anatomy of the Facebook Social Graph," arXiv.
-- Kooti, Hodas, Lerman (2014) "Network Weirdness: Exploring the Origins of Network Paradoxes", Proceedings of ICWSM.
-- Lerman et al. (2016) "The Majority Illusion in Social Networks," PLOS One.
-- Steward et al. (2019) "Information gerrymandering and undemocratic decisions," Nature.

 ## Week 5 ##

-**Tues 10/25  -- Social Contagion, Social Diffusion**
-- Dodds, Watts (2007) "Influentials, Networks, and Public Opinion Formation," J Consumer Research.
-- Friggeri et al. (2014) "Rumor cascades," ICWSM.
-- Vosoughi et al. (2018) "The spread of true and false news online," Science.
-- Juul, Ugander (2022) "Comparing information diffusion mechanisms by matching on cascade size," PNAS.

-**Thurs 10/27  -- Social Influence, influence maximization**
+**Tues 10/25  -- Social Influence, influence maximization**
 - Kempe, Kleinberg, Tardos (2003) "Maximizing the spread of influence through a social network," Proceedings of KDD.
-- Aral, Muchnik, Sundararajan (2009) "Distinguishing influence-based contagion from homophily-driven diffusion in dynamic networks," PNAS.
 - Centola, Macy (2007) "Complex contagions and the weakness of long ties," AJS.
 - Centola (2010) "The spread of behavior in an online social network experiment," Science.
 - Centola (2011) "An experimental study of homophily in the adoption of health behavior," Science.
+- Aral, Muchnik, Sundararajan (2009) "Distinguishing influence-based contagion from homophily-driven diffusion in dynamic networks," PNAS.
 - Ugander, Backstrom, Marlow, Kleinberg.
 (2012) "Structural Diversity in Social Contagion," PNAS.
 - Muchnik, Taylor, Aral (2013) "Social Influence Bias: A Randomized Experiment," Science.

+**Thurs 10/27  -- Social Contagion, Social Diffusion**
+- Dodds, Watts (2007) "Influentials, Networks, and Public Opinion Formation," J Consumer Research.
+- Friggeri et al. (2014) "Rumor cascades," ICWSM.
+- Vosoughi et al. (2018) "The spread of true and false news online," Science.
+- Juul, Ugander (2022) "Comparing information diffusion mechanisms by matching on cascade size," PNAS.

 Seeding:
 - Pastor-Satorras, Vespignani (2002) "Immunization of complex networks," PRE.